Defence of the Reich: Growth of night defences

 With an operational system now online, tactical considerations were developed.
 The first was airborne radar sets, installed on fighters.
 German pilots complained about this as it created drag and reduced the performance of their aircraft.
 They preferred to acquire the target visually once ground control had guided them onto the bomber stream.
 A second change involved the removal of AAA installations and searchlights from the line and grouping them around cities for their defence.

 The system had some weaknesses.
 The line was composed of a series of contiguous boxes.
 The boundaries were defined by the limitations of the Würzburg radar.
-The awkwardness of the plotting system used within each box prior to 1942 and the absence of an air-mounted IFF (Identification Friend or Foe), meant that only one fighter at a time could be controlled from the ground.
+The awkwardness of the plotting system used within each box prior to 1942 and the absence of an air-mounted Identification Friend or Foe (IFF), meant that only one fighter at a time could be controlled from the ground.
 One Würzburg controlled the fighter, the other tracked the bomber.
 The two plots were not represented on a single radarscope; they came from two different individual operators, each of whom projected a different coloured circle on a plotting table.
 The controller radioed directions to the fighter on the basis of data provided by the plotting table.
 Until IFF became available, blips could not be identified.

 When operators lost fighters, which often happened, they had to return to the beacon in that particular box.
 Moreover, Würzburg radar measurements from two sets, could be as much as 500 m out.
 Compounding command, control and communication problems, a failure to intercept usually resulted.
 Airborne radar solved this problem.
 Initially, the UHF-band Lichtenstein BC radar set, the first such radar unit used by the Luftwaffe, had a narrow search angle and when a bomber employed radical evasive manoeuvres, contact could be lost.
-Despite its weaknesses, growing sophistication and better organisation, the Kammhuber Line became a formidable obstacle.
+Despite its weaknesses, with growing sophistication and better organisation the Kammhuber Line became a formidable obstacle.